Associate Professor of Women's, Gender, and Sexuality Studies; Chair of Women's, Gender, and Sexuality Studies

 - Tap dance

 Sonja Thomas is an associate professor of women’s, gender, and sexuality studies at Colby College, where she teaches courses on South Asian feminisms, transnational feminisms, gender and human rights, feminist theory, and postcolonial and native feminisms.
 She is the author of Privileged Minorities: Syrian Christianity, Gender, and Minority Rights in Postcolonial India.
 The book examines the Syrian Christian community in Kerala, India—a dominant caste Christian community named “Syrian” because of the Syriac language inherent in its traditions.
-In this book, Sonja discusses caste, class, and Aryan racial privilege in India, intercaste/interfaith marriages, secular protections and article 30(1) of the Indian constitution, and issues of religious minority rights in postcolonial India.
-She has also written articles on education and religious minorities in India, brahmanical patriarchy, race and immigration in rural America, and Asian settler colonialism.
+At Colby, she worked to add caste to the non-discrimination policy.

 Her other research interest is tap dance history.
-She has written articles on tap history, intersectionality and black vernacular traditions, and blackface abroad (specifically in Asia).
-She teaches tap dance and black feminist thought in a course at Colby called Critical Race Feminisms and Tap Dance.
+She has written articles on tap history and blackface abroad (specifically in Asia).
+She teaches tap dance and Black feminist thought in a course at Colby called Critical Race Feminisms and Tap Dance.
 Check out the video for the class here: Critical Race Feminisms and Tap Dance

 Sonja is associate editor for South Asia: Journal of South Asian Studies.
 She served as secretary for the National Women’s Studies Association 2020-21.

-She is currently researching and writing her second book project on Catholic missionary priests from India serving in rural Montana, North Dakota, and Wyoming.
-The project is tentatively titled Indians and Cowboys: Indian Missionary Priests in Rural America.
+She is currently researching and writing her second book on Catholic missionary priests from India serving in rural Montana and North Dakota.
+The project is titled Indians and Cowboys: Race, Caste, and Indian Missionary Priests in Rural America.
 She is also conducting research on the 1961 Babe Ruth World Series hosted in her hometown, Glendive, Montana.

 - “Syrian Christians and Dominant Caste Hindus” in Handbook of Hindu-Christian Relations.
 Michelle Voss Roberts and Chad Bauman, Eds, New York: Routledge, 2020.